Level 9 Carlow House, 289 Flinders Lane, Melbourne CBD VIC 3000

 As all our sessions are ran by physiotherapists you can claim your private health rebate, making each session even more affordable.
 Plus, with the benefit of a HICAPS machine you can claim your rebate instantly.
 Our flexible options include casual classes, 10 session discount packs, and memberships for those who are really keen to get themselves into shape.

-Whether you need hands-on physio, rehabilitation, running advice, Pilates or acupuncture, our experienced clinicians will ensure that your treatment is specifically designed to achieve your goals.
+Whether you need hands-on physio, rehabilitation, running advice, Pilates, pregnancy advice or dry needling, our experienced clinicians will ensure that your treatment is specifically designed to achieve your goals.

 Please don't hesitate to contact us.
 We are happy to answer any queries you may have.